jamesob/jamesob.github.io/resume/index.md

 partial differential equations lib.
   - Added parallelized solving for a large class of problems.
 27x faster than serial solutions.
-  - Proposed and implemented a CI testing framework with Buildbot.
+  - Proposed and implemented a CI framework with Buildbot.

 ## Publications